jacobsun211/test-week11-kubernetes/READ_pod.md

 created the pod.yaml

-when running it, it creates a pod
+when running it, it creates a pod the image we built from this code will live in a container inside the pod